 Exceptional funding of EDRDs

-Expensive drugs for rare diseases (EDRDs) are considered PharmaCare non-benefits, but in exceptional cases, coverage may be approved.
-Requests are assessed on a case-by-case basis.
+EDRDs are considered PharmaCare non-benefits, but in exceptional cases, coverage may be requested by a treating physician through the EDRD patient review process.
+Requests are assessed for approval on a case-by-case, last-resort basis.

 - Special Authority Request Forms

 - How to submit a Special Authority Request

 - Special Authority patient information sheet (PDF, 175KB)

 - Special Authority Requests – Prescriber Checklist (PDF, 158KB)